aaronprice/messenger/README.md

 1. As a consumer of the API, I can see chat statistics of users and channels

-### Reasoning and assumptions
+### Reasoning, Assumptions, and Growth

 I chose to focus on the Back-end primarily because that's where you said that you need to most help.
 It is also where I'm strongest.

 For the type of chat, I considered live chat via ActionCable, a simple REST API, and GraphQL.
-Ultimately I chose GraphQL because I believe it's the most powerfull, flexible, and full featured API I've worked with.
-I've setup mutations, and form objects to be build for scale.
+Ultimately I chose GraphQL because I believe it's the most powerfull, flexible, and full featured API to worked with.
+I've setup mutations and form objects, and namespaced them under each feature set (Users, and Chats) to be prepare for scale.

-I've namespaced things to do with Users separately from Chat to demonstrate an easy way to prepare for scale.
+Namespaces are consistent across GraphQL (front-end of the back-end) and Services (back-end of the back-end).

 All endpoints have been tested via RSpec.